TampaUseRs/speaker-starter-kit/README.md

     7. Navigate to your fork on GitHub, choose your new branch from the "Branch" drop-down menu near the top of the page, and then select "New Pull Request".
 By default, GitHub will choose the master branch of the TampaUseRs repo, but check that this is the "base" branch.
 Enter a short description and click "Create Pull Request".

-2. Contact the Tampa R Users Group meetup organizers via our [Meetup page][trug-meetup] to send the materials via email.
+2. Send your materials to Tampa R Users Group meetup organizers at <UseRTampa@gmail.com>.

 3. Host your slide materials online (GitHub, personal website, etc.) and send the link to us via [Twitter][trug-twitter] or [Meetup][trug-meetup].